-- Furnished lounge in each residence. - Kitchen equipped for limited use (snacks and weekends). - Laundry washer and dryer in each basement. - Limited storage space is available.
+- Furnished lounge in each residence. - The kitchen is equipped for limited use (snacks & weekends). - Laundry washer and dryer in each basement. - Limited storage space is available.
 (Basements are not suitable for storage.
-Please speak to the Seminary Office regarding your need of storage.)
+Please speak to the Seminary Office regarding your need for storage.)